Elite Male Blood Test Panel

 Other methods to increase testosterone levels include:

-This comprehensive panel also performs a sensitive estradiol test.
+This comprehensive panel also performs includes an ultrasensitive estradiol test.
 This type of test is more thorough than the regular estradiol test and tries to determine the levels of this sex hormone more accurately.

 Estradiol is a female sex hormone present in small quantities in a man’s body.
 If the quantity of this hormone is too little, the man might experience drops in libido and bone density.
 If it is in higher-than-normal quantities, estradiol can cause gynecomastia (man boobs), among other problems.

-For example, one of the most popular consequences of having too much estradiol in the body (regardless of testosterone levels) consists of an increased likelihood to develop erectile dysfunction.
+For example, one of the most popular consequences of having too much estradiol in the body (in the presence of low testosterone levels) consists of an increased likelihood to develop erectile dysfunction.

 One of the best ways to normalize estrogen (including estradiol) levels is by eating more quality foods such as cruciferous vegetables.
 Some of these veggies include spinach, cabbage, cauliflower, kale, broccoli, Brussels sprouts, and others.
-Losing body fat and low dose aromatase inhibitors may also help to normalize high estradiol in men.
+Losing body fat, decreasing TRT dose, splitting TRT injections in smaller more frequent doses, and low dose aromatase inhibitors may also help to normalize high estradiol in men.

 IGF-1 (Insulin-like growth factor 1) is a protein with a major influence on human health and wellness.
 This is a metabolite of growth hormone, and it is vital during childhood for proper development of muscles, bones, organs, and tissues.